SalesforceCommerceCloud/b2c-crm-sync/README.md

 - Order on Behalf of style Assisted Shopping for Customer Service Representatives configured and launched from within the Salesforce Platform
 - Federated Access to the B2C Commerce Customer Address Books of Registered B2C Commerce Customers via Salesforce Connect (requires Enterprise Edition)
 - Attribution of Salesforce Platform Account and Contact identifiers on Registered and Anonymous Orders placed via the Storefront
-- Headless Support for synchronization and order attributeion use-cases
+- Headless Support for synchronization and order attribution use-cases

 > We leverage [Salesforce SFDX for Deployment](https://trailhead.salesforce.com/content/learn/modules/sfdx_app_dev), [Flow for Automation](https://trailhead.salesforce.com/en/content/learn/modules/flow-builder), [Platform Events for Messaging](https://trailhead.salesforce.com/en/content/learn/modules/platform_events_basics), [Salesforce Connect for Data Federation](https://trailhead.salesforce.com/en/content/learn/projects/quickstart-lightning-connect), and [Apex Invocable Actions](https://trailhead.salesforce.com/en/content/learn/projects/quick-start-explore-the-automation-comps-sample-app) to support these features.
 If you're a B2C Commerce Architect interested in learning how to integrate with the Salesforce Platform -- this is the project for you :)